Georeactor/georeactor-blog/posts/books-08-24.md

 ## Where are they now?

-I broke from my previous standard and included a bunch of people here which weren't in the summary.
+I broke from my previous standard and included a bunch of people here who weren't in the summary.

 Yah Lin Trie, who ran the Clintons' favorite Chinese restaurant in Little Rock, later [admitted to accepting payments for access to events](https://www.tampabay.com/archive/1997/07/30/trie-tried-to-use-ties-to-clinton-agent-says/).
 I didn't find any news about him after 2000.
 Years later co-conspirator Ng Lap Seng was arrested by the FBI for separate UN bribery issues, ending with repatriation to Macau. *Arkansas Online* reported on Trie's former restaurant changing ownership again in 2015.